lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-06-11-clustering.md

               for x in tensors), ())

 def standardize(x, center=True, scale=True, return_stats=False, axis=0):
-  """Standardize data based on its mean and standard-deviation [4].
+  """Standardize data based on its mean and standard-deviation.
   """
   u, s = None, None
   if center: